Lvexander/template-python-project/README.md

 │
 ├── tests              <- Unit tests and other test scripts to ensure code reliability │
+├── .dockerignore      <- Specifies files and directories to exclude when building a Docker image to keep the image lightweight.
+│
 ├── .env.example       <- Example file for environment variables
 │
 ├── .gitignore         <- Git configuration file specifying files and directories to ignore